JJD0813/NYC-Airbnb-Spreadsheet-Analysis/README.md

 ---

-Thanks for reviewing my spreadsheet project!
-Feel free to reach out with feedback or questions.
+Thanks for checking out this spreadsheet-based analysis!
+If you have feedback or want to connect, feel free to reach out.